-Reporters’ inboxes are inundated with press releases.
-Even after they sort out the irrelevant, they rarely have time to thoroughly read every email they receive.
+Are press releases irrelevant?
+No, we didn’t say that; however, reporters’ inboxes are inundated with them.
+Even after they sort out what they are and aren’t interested in, journalists rarely have time to thoroughly read every email they receive.

 If nothing stands out, press releases are likely to end up in the virtual trash.
 How can you make sure your content pitch stands apart from the crowd?

 The answer is simple: Get your point across quickly by leveraging the most powerful data in your pitch.
 Then, lead journalists to a sleek, data visualization that illustrates the full narrative you’re trying to get across.

 We’ve found that compelling and high quality research earns linking media placements, not the graphic visualization.
 So when you focus your energy on making graphics that are easily understood and tell compelling data stories, your link building efforts are more likely to be successful.

 How do you create an effective infographic?
 Well, if you’re creating an infographic to promote content in lieu of a press release, there are three key elements your visualization needs:

 When someone sees your visual (typically included in a blog post or other page on your site), there shouldn’t be any confusion about what information leads the narrative.

 The title, or headline, of your graphic is the doorway to your data story and should…

 Successful graphic headlines should also carry SEO value.
 Think about the most powerful statistics or information your content reveals, and then think about how people might go about searching for that information.

 Headlines that reflect human search tendencies and keywords can improve the page’s visibility in search.